jasonsmithio/ai-gke-pulumi-demo/README.md

 ## What is Mistral?

-Mixtral 8X7B is the latest LLM provided by [Mistral.ai](https://mistral.ai "Mistral.ai")
+Mixtral 8X7B is the latest LLM provided by [Mistral.ai](https://mistral.ai "Mistral.ai").
+You can learn more about it [here](https://mistral.ai/news/mixtral-of-experts/).
+To interface with the model, we will be using [Hugging Face](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) and it's [text generation inference](https://huggingface.co/docs/text-generation-inference/en/index).

 ## Before we get started...
 Make sure you have access to a Google Cloud project that supports NVIDIA L4s in your desired region per your quotas.
 This tutorial uses `us-central1` but you can use a different one if you choose to do so.
 Also make sure that you have acceess to a terminal that can execute `kubectl`.